touraye/under-doz/content/Module-3-java-at-first-glace/exercise/a-personal-letter.md

-# **Assignment: String Concatenation in Java**
+# **Exercise: String Concatenation in Java**

 ### **Objective**

-The goal of this assignment is to help you practice **declaring String variables** and **combining them using string concatenation** to produce a meaningful and readable output.
+The goal of this exercise is to help you practice **declaring String variables** and **combining them using string concatenation** to produce a meaningful and readable output.

 ------